 Best Mortgage Lender for High Income First-Time Homebuyers: SoFi

-SoFi is an ideal choice for borrowers who seek conventional mortgages and have solid incomes.
+SoFi is an ideal choice for borrowers seeking conventional and jumbo mortgages that have solid incomes.
 The lender is an online company based in San Francisco, California that started with student loan refinancing.
-Now working in the mortgage space, SoFi aims to shake things up by offering home loans with no origination fees.
-It’s not a short-lived offer either.
-The company stands behind its low-cost and unique approach.
-In comparison, most lenders charge around $1,150 for origination.
+Now working in the mortgage space, SoFi aims to shake things up by offering a 50% discount on origination fees that's exclusive to SoFi members.

 SoFi is tailored toward a millennial audience, meaning the website is clean, minimalist and user-friendly.
 You can prequalify on your mobile device or your desktop and receive your rates in two minutes.
 Rates and terms are also easily accessible, giving this lender high marks for transparency.